rezafarjad/Chest-X-Ray-/README.md

 ---
-## Citation
-Please cite these papers if you are using it for any scientific purpose:
--M.E.H.
-Chowdhury, T. Rahman, A. Khandakar, R. Mazhar, M.A.
-Kadir, Z.B.
-Mahbub, K.R.
-Islam, M.S.
-Khan, A. Iqbal, N. Al-Emadi, M.B.I.
-Reaz, M. T. Islam, “Can AI help in screening Viral and COVID-19 pneumonia?”
-IEEE Access, Vol. 8, 2020, pp. 132665 - 132676.
-Paper link
--Rahman, T., Khandakar, A., Qiblawey, Y., Tahir, A., Kiranyaz, S., Kashem, S.B.A., Islam, M.T., Maadeed, S.A., Zughaier, S.M., Khan, M.S. and Chowdhury, M.E., 2020.
-Exploring the Effect of Image Enhancement Techniques on COVID-19 Detection using Chest X-ray Images.
----

 ## Sources
 Italian Society of Medical and Interventional Radiology (SIRM) COVID-19 DATABASE, Novel Corona Virus 2019 Dataset developed by Joseph Paul Cohen ,images extracted from different publications